-Mr. Jehan saw the notice in November 2003 and because he and his wife were contemplating the purchase o the adjoining property owned by Mr. and Mrs. Cabot, he went to the Department to view the plans.
-He als knew about the application as he had been to look at the site with a colleague with a view to possibly undertaking the work.
-When they were leaving the site, they stopped to talk to Mr. Cabot and advised him why they had been there.
-Mr. Cabot said that Mr. Jehan had mentioned that there was going to be a reservoint the field but that was all he had said.
+Mr. Jehan saw the notice in November 2003 and because he and his wife were contemplating the purchase of the adjoining property owned by Mr. and Mrs. Cabot, he went to the Department to view the plans.
+He also knew about the application as he had been to look at the site with a colleague with a view to possibly undertaking the work.
+When they were leaving the site, they stopped to talk to Mr. Cabot and advised him why they had beer there.
+Mr. Cabot said that Mr. Jehan had mentioned that there was going to be a reservoir in the field but that wa all he had said.